No. 120 Squadron RNLAF: History

 No. 120 (Netherlands East Indies) Squadron RAAF was formed in 1943 and was manned by Dutch pilots and Australian ground crew.
-Following the end of World War II The Dutch wished to move No. 18 and No. 120 Squadrons to Java, however, and to facilitate this the RAAF element of the squadron was disbanded on 30 October 1945.
+Following the end of World War II The Dutch wished to move No. 18 and No. 120 Squadrons to Java.
+To facilitate this the RAAF element of the squadron was disbanded on 30 October 1945.
 The last RAAF personnel left the squadron in February 1946 and No. 120 Squadron was assigned to the Netherlands East Indies Air Force (NEIAF) on 20 June, thereby ending its relationship with the RAAF.

 No. 120 Squadron saw combat against Indonesian forces during the Indonesian National Revolution.
 It remained at Biak until April 1946, when it was deployed to Cililitan near Jakarta.
 The British-led South East Asia Command, which was responsible for the western NEI at the time, ordered that the squadron proceed to Surabaya where it relieved Royal Air Force P-47 Thunderbolts.
 During the second half of the year No. 120 Squadron flew 125 combat sorties, during which five of its Kittyhawks were damaged by ground fire.
 The British left the NEI near the end of 1946; as at December that year the squadron was located at Semarang.

 In late July 1947 the Dutch launched their first police action, called Operation Product, which aimed to capture important economic facilities in the NEI.
 This campaign was also referred to as the First Police Action.
 At this time No. 120 Squadron was still located at Semarang and was equipped with nine Kittyhawks instead of the 19 it was authorised.
 Early in this operation the squadron attacked Solo and Madiun and claimed to have destroyed eight Indonesian aircraft on the ground.
 A strike on Jakarta was delayed by fog; this may have saved the life of Indonesian Prime Minister Sutan Sjahrir as he left the city on board a C-47 Dakota transport at about the time the Kittyhawks were originally scheduled to arrive.
 During the First Police Action No. 120 Squadron, like the other units of the NEIAF, provided support to Army units.
 The First Police Action ended on 4 August, though NEIAF aircraft continued to attack Indonesian positions.